 The consequences of stress and anxiety are often very similar.
 People who have experienced high levels of stress and anxiety often describe a persistent feeling of worry or dread.
 They may experience physical aches and pains, moodiness, difficulty sleeping, changes in appetite, decreased motivation, or trouble relaxing.
 When left unchecked, stress and anxiety can take a substantial toll on your physical and emotional well-being and also affect other areas of functioning such as academics and social relationships.

 When it comes to anxiety, knowledge is power.
-Understanding how to identify real vs. false alarms can help keep you out of “high alert” mood.
-There are also easy-to-learn skills for managing anxious thoughts, feelings and behaviors that can help you to tackle anxiety as it arises.
+Understanding how to identify real vs. false alarms can help keep you out of a “high alert” mood.
+There are also easy-to-learn skills for managing anxious thoughts, feelings, and behaviors that can help you to tackle anxiety as it arises.